-(a) General.
+- (a) General.
 Other Awards of shares of Common Stock, and other Awards that are valued in whole or in part by reference to, or are otherwise based on, shares of Common Stock or other property, may be granted hereunder to Participants ("Other Stock-Based Awards").
-Such Other Stock-Based Awards shall also be available as a form of payment in the settlement of other Awards granted under the

-Plan or as payment in lieu of compensation to which a Participant is otherwise entitled.
-Other Stock-Based Awards may be paid in shares of Common Stock or cash, as the Board shall determine.
+Such Other Stock-Based Awards shall also be available as a form of payment in the settlement of other Awards granted under the Plan or as payment in lieu of compensation to which a Participant is otherwise entitled.
+Other Stock-Based Awards may be paid in shares of Common Stock or cash, as the Board shall determine. - (b) Terms and Conditions.
+Subject to the provisions of the Plan, the Board shall determine the terms and conditions of each Other Stock-Based Award, including any purchase price applicable thereto.